mozilla/addons-server/docs/topics/api/reviews.rst

 This endpoint allows you to delete an existing review by its id.

  .. note::
-     Requires authentication and admin or reviewer permissions or the user account that posted the review.
-Admins or reviewers can not delete a review posted on an addon they are listed as a developer of.
+     Requires authentication and Addons:Edit permission or the user account that posted the review.
+Even with the right permission, users can not delete a review from somebody else if it was posted on an add-on they are listed as a developer of.

 .. http:delete:: /api/v3/addons/addon/(int:id|string:slug|string:guid)/reviews/(int:id)/